Applied & Professional Ethics

 Online Applied & Professional Ethics Programs

-In 2018-2019, 24 schools offered a applied and professional ethics program of some type.
+In the 2019-2020 academic year, 32 schools offered some type of applied and professional ethics program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|